rtfmp/rtfmp.github.io/_posts/2015-03-24-commands-in-Linux-come-from.md

 I haven't found an exact equivalent for apt-get but `apt-file search` is close.

-Since we have found which package provides the find command which findutils, lets check if this package has other commands or binaries.
+Since we have found which package provides the find command which is findutils, lets check if this package has other commands or binaries.

         [rtfmp@centos7 ~]$ rpm -ql findutils | grep bin
         /usr/bin/find